Joint Custody and Child Support In New Jersey

 Physical, Legal, and Joint Custody

 Surprisingly, custody is one area for which many divorcing couples in New Jersey are underinformed or misinformed.
 When, in an introductory consultation, a spouse says, “we want joint custody,” they often don’t recognize that joint custody takes many forms.

 First of all, there are two types of custody: physical custody and legal custody.
 Physical custody determines with whom the child will live, and this can take many shapes.
 Legal custody determines who will have a legal say in decisions regarding the child’s educational, medical, and general wellbeing.

 Types of Physical Custody

-The New Jersey Superior Court: Family Part’s first priority is the best interest of the child, so unless the parents live very close to one another, have an amicable relationship, and have similar parenting philosophies – or unless the divorcing couple will engage in nesting, by which the children live in the same home and the parents move back and forth between the family home and their secondary space, the courts will likely not award complete joint custody.
+The New Jersey Superior Court: Family Part’s priority is the best interest of the child, so unless the parents live very close to one another, have an amicable relationship, and have similar parenting philosophies – or unless the divorcing couple engages in nesting, by which the children live in the same home and the parents move back and forth between the family home and their secondary space, the courts will likely not award complete joint custody.

 Primary Residential Custodian and Parent of Alternate Residence

 The more likely arrangement is that one parent will be awarded primary residential custodian and the other parent of alternate residence.
 In this joint custodial agreement, the child lives with and spends the majority of time with one parent.
 The other parent has ample visitation rights, as determined by their parenting time agreement schedules.
 The third physical custody agreement is sole custody, in which one parent has exclusive residential rights, and the other parent has limited and perhaps supervised visitation.